Tarabero/ESO-Craft-Calculator/README.md

   > Loading TTC prices means setting app’s materials’ prices to suggested (median) materials’ prices from TTC’s price list.

   ***If you have Tamriel Trade Centre ESO add-on installed:***
-  1. Open explorer and go to
+  1. Open explorer and go to the
 *C:\Users\YOUR USERNAME\Documents\Elder Scrolls Online\live\AddOns\TamrielTradeCentre\Client*
-  2. Run Client.exe to update TTC price table.
+  2. Run the *Client.exe* to update TTC price table.
-  3. Go back to ESO Craft Calculator.
+  3. Go back to the ESO Craft Calculator.
-  4. Click Material Price Editor button.
+  4. Click the *Material Price Editor* button.
-  5. Click Get Tamriel Trade Center prices button.
+  5. Click the *Get Tamriel Trade Center prices* button.
-  6. In the appeared explorer window go to /Documents/Elder Scrolls Online/live/AddOns/TamrielTradeCentre and select PriceTable.lua file.
+  6. In the appeared explorer window go to /Documents/Elder Scrolls Online/live/AddOns/TamrielTradeCentre and doble click *PriceTable.lua* file or select it and click the *Open* button.
-  7. Click Open button.
   *If you selected the right file you will see the dialog showing number of successfully updated materials, click OK to continue*
-  8. Confirm new prices by pressing OK in Material Price Editor window.
+  7. Confirm new prices by pressing *OK* in Material Price Editor window.
-  > Confirmed changes save to *ESOCC.s3db* database and will persist on the next program startup.
+  > Confirmed changes save to the *ESOCC.s3db* database and will persist on the next program startup.

   ***If you do*** **NOT** ***have Tamriel Trade Centre ESO add-on installed:***
   1. Go to [Tamriel Trade Centre official website](https://tamrieltradecentre.com/)
   2. Select your server (EU/US) and your platform (PC/XBOX/PS)
   3. Click on Addon button and select Web Client (Beta)
   4. Download Price Table
-  5. Extract downloaded PriceTable.zip somewhere
+  5. Extract downloaded *PriceTable.zip* somewhere
-  6. Go back to ESO Craft Calculator.
+  6. Go back to the *ESO Craft Calculator*.
-  7. Click Material Price Editor button.
+  7. Click the *Material Price Editor* button.
-  8. Click Get Tamriel Trade Center prices button.
+  8. Click the *Get Tamriel Trade Center prices* button.
-  9. In the appeared explorer window go to the directory where you extracted files from PriceTable.zip on step 5 and select PriceTable.lua file.
+  9. In the appeared explorer window go to the directory where you extracted files from PriceTable.zip on step 5 and doble click *PriceTable.lua* file or select it and click the *Open* button.
-  10. Click Open button.
   > If you selected the valid file you will see the dialog showing number of successfully updated materials, click OK to continue
-  11. Confirm new prices by pressing OK in Material Price Editor window.
+  10	Confirm new prices by pressing *OK* in Material Price Editor window.
-  > Confirmed changes save to *ESOCC.s3db* database and will persist on the next program startup.
+  > Confirmed changes save to the *ESOCC.s3db* database and will persist on the next program startup.